This post may contain affiliate links. Please read my disclosure policy.

 Some kinds of pumpkins work better than others

 You have to begin by choosing the proper sort of pumpkin if you can find one.
-Now, you actually can cook with any kind of fresh pumpkin.
+Now, you can actually cook with any kind of fresh pumpkin.
 But starting out with a pie pumpkin, or sugar pumpkin is going to help you end up with more pumpkin from less work.
 Pie pumpkins are smaller, often a little squatty-er in shape, and if you are fortunate, labeled as a baking, pie, or sugar pumpkin.
 They have drier flesh and thicker walls than a pumpkin you would use for decorating, or to make a jack o’lantern.

 But any kind will work